 FTD that affects your personality is called behavior variant frontotemporal dementia (bvFTD).
-FTD that affects only your ability to communicate is called primary progressive aphasia (PPA), and this form is broken down further into two types:
+FTD that affects only your ability to communicate is called primary progressive aphasia (PPA), and this form is broken down further into three types:

 Semantic PPA, where you lose the ability to understand and form words

-Nonfluent PPA, where you get the words out eventually, but you really have to work at it and what comes out isn’t grammatical—you leave out articles or entire words, or your tenses and pronouns might be off.
+Nonfluent PPA, where you get the words out eventually, but you really have to work at it and what comes out isn’t grammatical.
+You leave out articles or entire words, or your tenses and pronouns might be off.

 Like other dementias, FTD gets worse over time.
 It can affect your muscles and balance (you may have trouble swallowing and walking), which can leave you in a wheelchair.
 On average, people die eight years after being diagnosed and die from an infection, like pneumonia.